spnkr/api-playstationnetwork/README.md

 #### Get all Games
 `PlayStationNetwork::Game.new().all(platform: 'ps4') # you don't have to pass an argument.
-By default, it will get all games.`
+It will get all games by default.`

 #### Get Popular Games
 `PlayStationNetwork::Game.new().all(popular: true)`